rubenwardy/minetest_modding_book/_en/basics/lua.md

 * [Codecademy](http://www.codecademy.com/) is one of the best resources for learning to 'code', it provides an interactive tutorial experience.
-* [Scratch](https://scratch.mit.edu) is a good resource when starting from absolute basics, learning the problem solving techniques required to program.\\
+* [Scratch](https://scratch.mit.edu) is a good resource when starting from absolute basics, learning the problem-solving techniques required to program.\\
-  Scratch is **designed to teach children** how to program, and isn't a serious programming language.
+  Scratch is **designed to teach children** how to program and isn't a serious programming language.

 ## Local and Global Scope